 All students who enroll in degree programs at NHTI are required to take placement tests prior to registering for classes.
 Non-matriculated students who have been away from school for several years or are unsure of their skills are also encouraged to take these tests.
 Students take tests in writing, reading comprehension, math, and computer applications.
-Test scores are used to assist students and their advisors in proper course selection, as well as to help students identify their academic strengths and challenges.
+Test scores are used to assist students and their advisors in proper course selection, as well as to help students, their success mentors and advisors identify their academic strengths and challenges.